-To ensure that our graduates are well-prepared to work in a global environment, a foreign language requirement has been included in our management curriculum.
+To ensure that our graduates are well-prepared to work in a global environment, a foreign language requirement as been included in our management curriculum.

 The language requirement can be satisfied by enrollment in two terms of either French or Spanish.
 These courses are designed for non-native speakers; therefore, no by-pass examinations will be allowed.
+A native speaker of either French or Spanish is therefore expected to complete the other language offered if he or she has not studied another language at the college level.
 The computerized language lab in the Teaching and Learning Center should be utilized for review and enhancement for at least two hours per week.

-However, Vaughn College recognizes that many

-of our students come to Vaughn already documented as speaking two or more languages.
+However, Vaughn College recognizes that many of our students come to Vaughn already documented as speaking two or more languages.
 To address this, Vaughn has instituted a policy that is both academically sound and provides flexibility.
 Students who have studied a foreign language at another college (with a 2.0 or higher) or have taken a foreign language AP exam (with a 3 or higher) will be given transfer credit.
 On the other hand, those who have become multilingual through other means should substitute six liberal arts credits in place of the language requirement.